 Spring planters are going in everywhere here in New England this week.
-While I know that down south you are probably way past the daffodils and forsythia, it is barely beginning here.
-I asked the very talented Deborah Silver (a fellow northerner) of Detroit Garden Works for some ideas for spring planters and she sent some great pictures that I am using illustrate a few pointers.
-Spring can be tricky (at least in climates with 4 seasons), the growing season is short (i.e. is only really about 5 weeks before you can put in summer plants) and the selection of material is slim.
+While I know that down south, you are probably way past the daffodils and forsythia, it is barely beginning here.
+I asked the very talented Deborah Silver (a fellow northerner) of Detroit Garden Works for some ideas for spring planters, and she sent some great pictures that I am using to illustrate a few pointers.
+Spring can be tricky (at least in climates with four seasons), the growing season is short (i.e., it is only really about five weeks before you can put in summer plants) and the selection of material is slim.
 Here are a few tips to make your spring gardens exciting.

 (this did happen overnight)

 3) Think beyond bulbs when it comes to plants.
 Early spring vegetables (like this Lettuce) have great color and form.

 4) Group things together for more impact.
 A Single pot is nice, but when you put a bunch together, by adding more containers, you can create a much more impactful display.